 Redefining Conservation in the 21st Century

-On February 22, 2017, Sen. Jon Tester announced he will introduce the Blackfoot Clearwater Stewardship Act, a grassroots proposal hammered out by the Blackfoot Clearwater Stewardship Project (BCSP).
-The BCSP is a coalition of local loggers, ranchers, outfitters, conservationists, snowmobilers, business owners, and outdoor recreationists in the Ovando and Seeley Lake area.
+On June 7, 2019, Senator Jon Tester reintroduced the Blackfoot Clearwater Stewardship Act, a grassroots proposal hammered out by the Blackfoot Clearwater Stewardship Project (BCSP).
+The BCSP is a coalition of local loggers, ranchers, outfitters, conservationists, snowmobilers, business owners, and outdoor recreationists from the Ovando and Seeley Lake area who have stuck together for over a decade to create solutions for their community’s public lands.
 Montana Wilderness Association is a proud member of the BCSP.

-The Blackfoot Clearwater Stewardship Act will add 80,000 acres to the Bob Marshall, Scapegoat, and Mission Mountains Wilderness Areas and forever safeguard Grizzly Basin, Monture Creek, the North Fork of the Blackfoot River, and the West Fork of the Clearwater.
+The Blackfoot Clearwater Stewardship Act (BCSA) will add 78,000 acres to the Bob Marshall, Scapegoat, and Mission Mountains Wilderness Areas and forever safeguard Grizzly Basin, Monture Creek, the North Fork of the Blackfoot River, and the West Fork of the Clearwater.
+Permanent protection of the Blackfoot River's most important tributaries will help preserve the health of the entire Blackfoot River watershed, as explained in a short film MWA produced called "Hallowed Waters: The Legacy and Lifeblood of the Big Blackfoot."
+Watch "Hallowed Waters" now.

 How it All Began